{{ result.summaryTitle }}

 Calculated demand load

-The modeled dwelling load after demand factors and selected large-load rules are applied.
+The modeled service load after demand factors and selected appliance, HVAC, EV, and added-load rules are applied.

 Volt-ampere

-A planning unit for apparent electrical load, converted to amps by dividing by service voltage.
+A unit of apparent electrical load.
+Service amps are calculated by dividing demand volt-amperes by service voltage.

 Service rating

-The entered ampere rating of the service or main disconnect being compared with calculated demand.
+The entered ampere rating of the service or main disconnect being checked.

 Target loading

-A planning percentage below the full service rating used to check headroom.
+A planning percentage below the full service rating used to check headroom before the service is fully loaded.

 References: